Dynatronics (NASDAQ:DYNT) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of Dynatronics (NASDAQ:DYNT – Get Rating) in a research report sent to investors on Thursday.
-The brokerage issued a hold rating on the medical equipment provider’s stock.
+StockNews.com began coverage on shares of Dynatronics (NASDAQ:DYNT – Get Rating) in a report published on Friday morning.
+The firm issued a hold rating on the medical equipment provider’s stock.

-DYNT has been the topic of a number of other research reports.
-Roth Capital reiterated a buy rating on shares of Dynatronics in a report on Thursday, February 17th.
-TheStreet cut Dynatronics from a c- rating to a d+ rating in a report on Friday, February 11th.
-Finally, Zacks Investment Research raised Dynatronics from a sell rating to a hold rating in a research report on Wednesday, April 13th.
-Two equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
-According to MarketBeat.com, Dynatronics has an average rating of Buy and a consensus target price of $2.13.
+Other analysts have also issued research reports about the stock.
+TheStreet lowered shares of Dynatronics from a c- rating to a d+ rating in a research report on Friday, February 11th.
+Zacks Investment Research upgraded shares of Dynatronics from a sell rating to a hold rating in a research report on Wednesday, April 13th.
+Finally, Roth Capital reiterated a buy rating on shares of Dynatronics in a research report on Thursday, February 17th.
+Two equities research analysts have rated the stock with a hold rating and two have given a buy rating to the company.
+According to data from MarketBeat.com, Dynatronics has an average rating of Buy and an average price target of $2.13.

-Several large investors have recently made changes to their positions in DYNT.
-Goldman Sachs Group Inc. acquired a new position in shares of Dynatronics in the third quarter worth $56,000.
-Renaissance Technologies LLC increased its stake in Dynatronics by 11.3% during the third quarter.
-Renaissance Technologies LLC now owns 801,165 shares of the medical equipment provider’s stock valued at $1,170,000 after acquiring an additional 81,600 shares during the period.
-Citadel Advisors LLC acquired a new stake in Dynatronics during the third quarter valued at approximately $30,000.
-Finally, Millennium Management LLC acquired a new stake in Dynatronics during the third quarter valued at approximately $120,000.
-Institutional investors own 19.46% of the company’s stock.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Citadel Advisors LLC purchased a new stake in Dynatronics during the 3rd quarter worth about $30,000.
+Goldman Sachs Group Inc. purchased a new position in Dynatronics in the third quarter valued at approximately $56,000.
+Renaissance Technologies LLC raised its holdings in Dynatronics by 11.3% during the third quarter.
+Renaissance Technologies LLC now owns 801,165 shares of the medical equipment provider’s stock worth $1,170,000 after purchasing an additional 81,600 shares in the last quarter.
+Finally, Millennium Management LLC purchased a new stake in Dynatronics in the third quarter valued at $120,000.
+19.46% of the stock is owned by hedge funds and other institutional investors.

 Dynatronics Corporation, a medical device company, designs, manufactures, and sells physical therapy, rehabilitation, orthopedics, pain management, and athletic training products in the United States.
 Its orthopedic soft bracing products include cervical collars, shoulder immobilizers, arm slings, wrist and elbow supports, abdominal and lumbosacral supports, maternity supports, knee immobilizers and supports, ankle walkers and supports, plantar fasciitis splints, and cold therapy products.